Have you noticed that reviews from Amazon.com are aggregated across all other international Amazon sites, but that the

 No, not with Amazon.
 Amazon ebook reviews are definitely a one-way US street.

-US authors are missing out on reviews that are being posted from their international readers, which fail to appear on Amazon’s US site.
+US authors are missing out on reviews that are being posted by their international readers, which fail to appear on Amazon’s US site.
 So this is a problem for all authors.

-One can only hope that Amazon discover soon that there is a planet outside of Seattle.
+One can only hope that Amazon discovers soon that there is a planet outside of Seattle.
 It’s called the world.
-Truly global companies understand this, and don’t need to be shown a third grader’s atlas to get it.
+Truly global companies understand this and don’t need to be shown a third grader’s atlas to understand it.

 But it’s not only Amazon who could improve its act.